uteq/signature/README.md

     'action_route' => '/action/{key}',

     /*
-    * When hidden actions is true Signature wont use the class string as a handler but a string that is devined in the actions
-    * config below hiddne_actions.
-You cant still put a class string into the handler but it will not work if the same key is not
-    * found in actions
-    */
-    'hidden_actions' => false,

-    /*
     * Here you can define the actions, for example: 'action => '\App\SignatureActions\Action'
-    * When making a url you will need to provide the key instead of the class path, in the example above it would look like
+    * When making a url you can provide the key instead of the class path, when using the example above it would look like
-    * SignatureFacade::make('action', [])->get();
+    * SignatureFacade::make('action', $payload)->get();
     */
     'actions' => [